-In the Ministerial Determination for 2011, the equalisation amount is K250.0 million, an increase of K42.7 million from Budget 2010.
-The Determination provides for a guaranteed amount for each provincial and local-level government, the equivalent of K98.4 million for provincial governments and K39.0 million for local-level governments.
+In the Ministerial Determination for 2012, the equalisation amount is K307.9 million, an increase of K57.9 million from Budget 2011.
+The Determination provides for a guaranteed amount for each provincial and local-level government, the equivalent of K96.2 million for provincial governments and K39.0 million for local-level governments.

 Under the transition guarantee embedded in the Reforms, for the first five years of the new system, all provincial and local-level governments will not receive less than the combined total of goods and services grants and GST than they received in the 2008 budget.
-It also provides for the balance of the funds of K112.6 million to be distributed amongst the provincial and local-level governments on a needs basis.
+It also provides for the balance of the funds of K172.7 million to be distributed amongst the provincial and local-level governments on a needs basis.

-Following the Ministerial Determination, the NEFC calculates and recommends to the Treasurer individual allocations for each provincial and local-level government (called the individual province share or individual local level share), along with recommended allocations for the different service delivery function grants.
-These are then provided to the provincial and local-level governments by Treasury for the purpose of preparing their 2011 budgets.
+Following the Ministerial Determination, the NEFC calculates and recommends to the Treasurer individual allocations for each provincial and local-level government (called the individual province share and individual local level share), along with recommended allocations for the different service delivery function grants.
+These are then provided to the provincial and local-level governments by Treasury for the purpose of preparing their 2012 budgets.
 Provinces are then given the opportunity to vary the distribution of these funds among the different function grants, but only within the total overall amount for that province.
-Once this process of negotiation is completed, the Treasurer issues the Function and Administration Grants Determination that locks in the level and distribution of funding for each province for 2011.
+Once this process of negotiation is completed, the Treasurer issues the Function and Administration Grants Determination that locks in the level and distribution of funding for each province for 2012.

 In determining the "need" of a province, all revenues received are counted, and then compared with their estimated costs of delivery services.
 The main sources of revenue in a province are national government grants, GST, licences, fees, taxes, commercial activities, mining and petroleum royalties and dividends.
-For the purpose of calculating grants, NEFC's assessed revenue for 2011 is K316.4 million, an increase of K6.3 million from last year.
+For the purpose of calculating grants, NEFC's assessed revenue for 2012 is K380.7 million, an increase of 64.3 million from 2011.
 NEFC's estimates of the cost of delivering basic services in each province are based on the work done in the 2005 costs of services study.
 The costing has been kept current by applying the relevant inflation and population indices for each year using 2005 as the base year.
 The costs estimated are only those related to recurrent goods and services and exclude personnel emoluments and development expenditures.
 The study involved an in-depth review of how much the provinces should be spending to ensure service delivery takes place in the vital MTDS sectors in the rural areas.
-Work is currently underway to update the costs of service study.
-The new data should be available by mid 2010.
+Work is currently underway to update the cost of services study.